-Nearly a century after daylight saving time was first introduced, the programme reveals that a version of it was actually designed in the 1700s.
-Stephen considers how things would differ if we had not created clocks that could mark the time accurately and discovers that it took thousands of years to reach that point.
-Then, in the early 20th century an Edwardian property developer came up with the format that we use today.
+Nearly a century after daylight saving time was first introduced we discover that a version of it was actually designed in the 1700s.
+Stephen considers how daylight saving time would not exist if we hadn't been able to make clocks that could mark the time accurately and how it took thousands of years to reach that point.
+Then in the early 20th century an Edwardian property developer came up with the format that we use today.

-Stephen finds out about the history of daylight saving, which has some unusual and quirky moments.
-Listeners may learn something about themselves and realise how the clock now affects their lives compared with their ancestors who simply lived by sunlight.
+By looking at how time measurement has evolved we learn about the history of daylight saving which has some unusual and quirky moments.
+We also learn something about ourselves and how the clock now dictates our lives rather than in the past when we simply lived by the sun's light.

-Nearly a century after it was first introduced, nearly a billion people in 70 countries today go through the twice yearly ritual of adjusting their clocks to shift the sunlight hours to a more convenient time.
-But are we making time or killing time?
+Nearly a century after it was first used today nearly a billion people in seventy countries go through the twice yearly ritual of adjusting their clocks to shift the sunlight hours to a more convenient time.
+But are we making time, or killing time?